dmschulman/dmschulman.github.io/_posts/2010-12-31-Resolutions-31-Days-of-NPR.md

 I'm going to try my hardest to find all of the far-left progressive propaganda I’m told NPR is constantly spewing, but barring any of that, there will likely be something fresh and captivating for you to learn about here every day.

-So here's to kicking of 2011 the right way, in an informed and intellectually curious way.
+So here's to kicking off 2011 the right way, in an informed and intellectually curious way.
 Happy New Year, everyone!